-Join Matt Bailey for an in-depth discussion in this video Action determines engagement, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Action determines engagement, part of Learning Web Analytics.

 To better understand how people act on our website and how we can improve our …conversion rates, we need to evaluate the actions that people take on the site that …show engagement.
 The more engaged people are, the more …unlikely they are to perform actions that lead to conversion. …One of my favorite reports to do that shows engagement, looks at the articles …that are on the site, how many people viewed those articles, and then what …those people did that led to a conversion.…